 Kathu is a town located about exactly in the middle of Phuket island.
 Accommodation can be cheaper here because of the greater distance to the beach.
 The central location, however, has some advantages.

 Phuket Town and Central Festival shopping mall are only about a 10 minute drive away, and you can drive over the hill down to Patong Beach in about 15 minutes.
 A general lack of tourists is another feature that many expats in Kathu enjoy.
-There are also several golf courses in the immediate vicinity, which might be a draw for those who enjoy golfing.

 Cost of Living in Phuket